MicrosoftDocs/cpp-docs/docs/overview/2019/what-s-new-for-visual-cpp-in-visual-studio.md

 - Fixed a performance regression in `std::hash` that we introduced when implementing `std::hash<std::filesystem::path>`.

-- Several places the Standard Library used to achieve correctness with catch blocks now use destructors instead.
+- In several places the Standard Library now uses destructors instead of catch blocks to achieve correctness.
 This results in better debugger interaction; exceptions you throw through the Standard Library in the affected locations will now show up as being thrown from their original throw site, rather than our rethrow.
 Not all Standard Library catch blocks have been eliminated; we expect the number of catch blocks to be reduced in subsequent releases of MSVC.

-- Suboptimal codegen in std::bitset caused by a conditional throw inside a noexcept function was fixed by factoring out the throwing path.
+- Suboptimal codegen in `std::bitset` caused by a conditional throw inside a noexcept function was fixed by factoring out the throwing path.

-- The `std::list` and `std::unordered_meow` family use non-debugging iterators internally in more places.
+- The `std::list` and std::unordered_* family use non-debugging iterators internally in more places.

 - Several `std::list` members were changed to reuse list nodes where possible rather than deallocating and reallocating them.
 For example, given a `list<int>` that already has a size of 3, a call to `assign(4, 1729)` will now overwrite the ints in the first 3 list nodes, and allocate one new list node with the value 1729, rather than deallocating all 3 list nodes and then allocating 4 new list nodes with the value 1729.

-- All locations the Standard Library was calling `erase(begin(), end())` were changed to call `clear()` instead.
+- All Standard Library calls to `erase(begin(), end())` were changed to `clear()`.

 - `std::vector` now initializes and erases elements more efficiently in certain cases.